 For the pilot year, one full observation will be completed by the evaluator and one observation by the peer observer.
 (Districts may determine the length of time a peer observer visits).

-The time frame within which OPGES Observations/Site Visits are conducted is determined by the district timeline for all PGES observations.
+The time frame within which OPGES Observations/Workplace Visits are conducted is determined by the district timeline for all PGES observations.

 Observer Certification and Calibration